 Endbands.
-These are the coloured sewn or woven strips at the top and bottom of the spine and help protect the spine from being damaged if badly handled.
-They or traditional hand sewn but now commonly are pre-made and glued into place
+These are the coloured sewn or woven strips at the top and bottom of the spine and originally helped protect the spine from being damaged when handled.
+They are traditionally hand sewn but now commonly are pre-made and glued into place.

 Section.
 A term used to describe several folded sheets of paper stacked together so they can be sewn into a book.
 Also known as a gathering or signature, the number of sheets in each can vary.

 Tooling.
 The decorative elements on the spine or boards of a binding.
 Often in gold and applied using heated hand tools.